 On January 10, 1946, 51 days after the Board of Regents formally created the athletics department, the Houston Cougar basketball program played its first game, stunning the North Texas State Teachers College (now UNT), 62-35.

 Months before the Cougar football team would assemble for their first spring practice, UH started playing basketball in the Lone Star Conference.
 Coach Alden Pasche had been hired from Lamar High School in the summer of 1945 and had begun planning for a team, not sure if there would even be an athletics department.
 But, in a short period, he assembled a solid roster, including local legend Willie Wells and a gangly center named Guy Vernon Lewis II.

 Lewis had played two years at Rice and then served as a pilot in World War II.
 On January 2, 1946, the Lone Star Conference copied an SWC rule that allowed returning servicemen to play anywhere they wanted without restriction.
-So Guy left his job and spot on the Dickason Jewelry Company team in the Tyler city league and to play for another former Rice man, Pasche.
+So Guy left his job and spot on the Dickason Jewelry Company team in the Tyler city league to play for another former Rice man, Pasche.

 Cuthreal “Willie” Wells came to UH after starring at Milby and Sam Houston State Teachers College.
 Since his high school days, he’d been perfecting his “leap shot” and continued to do so during the war when he captained the Camp Wallace team.

 Wells was the third-leading scorer in the HISD in 1937 and was called a “long-range artist” in the Milby yearbook.